-Unix host computer
+Unix host computers

-Academic computing maintains a Unix computer that gives students and faculty access to computer programming languages, statistical packages SPSS and SAS, and the Oracle Database Management System.
+Academic Computing maintains a Unix computer that gives students and faculty access to computer programming languages, statistical packages SPSS and SAS, and the Oracle Database Management System.
+Academic Computing also shares ownership in a Unix cluster that provides such Internet features as email, web server, and Listservs.